 For those contemplating retirement with some trepidation:

-There is work and there is life and as long as your work isn’t work, then it’s not really work but just another part of a happy life, but when it stops being that way then it’s time for a change.
+There is work and there is life and as long as your work isn’t work, then it’s not really oppressive but just another part of a happy life, but when it stops being that way then it’s time for a change.
 I firmly believe that you have only yourself to blame for staying in a situation where you’re unhappy.
-For myself, I’ve had several lifetimes of doing different things squeezed into my years of work, so a radical change wasn’t daunting for me, but a familiar friend.
+For myself, I’ve had several lifetimes of doing different things squeezed into my years of work, so—when I decided to “retire” radical change wasn’t daunting for me; it was a familiar friend.
 I’ve never been afraid of jumping off the beaten path and into the unknown.
 Retirement isn’t the end of work, it’s the beginning of another stage of life and work, one where you choose what to do and toil only for yourself.

 I remember sending an email to some of my long-time colleagues the day I decided NOT to take another job at my company (although I had offers), and not to seriously consider that job in California, and not to agree to work on the NASA project, or any other job.